Natalie Krill

 Natalie Krill (born February 4, 1983) is a Canadian actress and former dancer.
 She appeared in the hockey drama MVP and in the independent film Below Her Mouth.

 Early life

-Natalie Krill was born and raised in Saskatchewan.
+Natalie Krill was born and raised in Saskatchewan, daughter of Rose Ray Krill and maternal granddaughter of Ruth Treiberg, Swedish, and is of Swedish, Estonian, and Ukrainian descent.
 She enjoyed the arts at an early age, encouraged by her mother.
-Krill signed herself up for dance lessons at age 6, and studied ballet, tap and jazz dance until she was 18 years old, at which point she moved to Toronto to pursue an acting career.
+Krill signed herself up for dance lessons at age 6, and studied ballet, tap, and jazz dance until she was 18 years old, at which point she moved to Toronto to pursue an acting career.

 Career

 Krill has appeared as Lorraine Fleming in the Moscow production of the musical 42nd Street; the play based on the film Dirty Dancing when it made its North American premiere in Toronto in the fall of 2008; and the film Hollywoodland.
 She has been seen in the role of Alex Kendrick in The Listener and in the role of Phoebe on the Canadian family channel show The Next Step.
 In 2016, she co-starred in April Mullen's independent film Below Her Mouth, which was an official selection at the Toronto International Film Festival, despite lukewarm reception from film critics.